iecbc-it/template/README.md

 ### Branching strategy 🚨
-This branching strategy will save you save you.
+This branching strategy will save you.
 - `number of environments == number of protected branches` e.g. for `prod`, `stg`, `dev` environments, you should have `prod`, `stg`, `dev` branches respectively.
     - Rename `master`/`main` branch to `prod`
 - Do development on `dev` branch.
 Propagate changes from `dev` -> `stg` -> `prod` branches.
 CI/CD will deploy to respective environments upon merging.
 Merging is a deployment trigger.